piotrfijol/portfolio/README.md

 In every repository where I solve InvoAcademy exercises there is a **Design.fig** [Figma](https://www.figma.com/) file included
 (that InvoAcademy provided me with) that shows the exact design of the page.
-Additionally I was told about requirements as to how the webpage should behave and feel.
+Additionally I received requirements as to how the webpage should behave and feel.

 ### 1. Areas of AI